gromacs/gromacs/docs/install-guide/index.rst

 repositories (e.g. ``opencl-headers`` and ``ocl-icd-libopencl1`` on Debian/Ubuntu).
 Only the compatibility with the required OpenCL_ version |REQUIRED_OPENCL_MIN_VERSION|
 needs to be ensured.
-Alternatively, the headers and library can also be obtained from vendor SDKs (e.g. `from AMD <http://developer.amd.com/appsdk>`_), which must be installed in a path found in ``CMAKE_PREFIX_PATH`` (or via the environment variables ``AMDAPPSDKROOT`` or ``CUDA_PATH``).
+Alternatively, the headers and library can also be obtained from vendor SDKs, which must be installed in a path found in ``CMAKE_PREFIX_PATH`` (or via the environment variables ``AMDAPPSDKROOT`` or ``CUDA_PATH``).